-The 2020 Age+Action Conference, June 8-11, originally scheduled for Dallas, TX, is now a virtual experience to protect participants from COVID-19.
+The 2020 Age+Action Conference, June 8-11, originally scheduled for Dallas, Texas, is now a virtual experience to protect participants from COVID-19.

 The event will feature over 150 sessions and 100 speakers sharing best practices on how to meet the urgent needs of older adults.